tjaworski/AceMagic-S1-LED-TFT-Linux/s1panel/README.md

 ```
 sudo snap install s1panel
+sudo snap connect s1panel:raw-usb
+sudo snap connect s1panel:hardware-observe
 ```

-the config/theme files should be in /root/.config/s1panel and if you want to modify them manually, make sure you stop the snap first.
+The config/theme files should be in /root/snap/s1panel/current/ and if you want to modify them manually, make sure you stop the snap first.
 Here are some commands to use with snap:

 ```
 sudo snap stop s1panel
 sudo snap start s1panel
 sudo snap remove s1panel
 ```
+> [!NOTE]
+> The disk monitoring (sensor/space.js) will not work inside the snap at this time.

 ## Dependencies